Entity Paradigm: Ushering a new revival (2010–2015)

 On 13 February 2010, Entity Paradigm along with Bilal Khan performed at Lahore Grammar School (Defence Phase V Branch) in Lahore.
 In February, news broke about Entity Paradigm taking part in the Coke Studio the third season and were found jamming with Arif Lohar at Coke Studio in Karachi.
 It was also reported that they are going to perform a song together.
 On 20 February, the band announced that they will be shooting the video of their new single "Shor Macha" and through Facebook invited fans to take part in the shooting of the music video.
 On 26 February, Entity Paradigm again performed at Lahore Grammar School (Johar Town Branch) in Lahore.
 On 21 March, EP performed at the Battle Field Arena and then on Pakistan Day, 23 March, the band performed at LUMS one year after their reunion there.

 On 15 May, the lineup for Coke Studio confirmed that Entity Paradigm will feature in the third season along with many well known artists and bands like Noori, Aunty Disco Project, Karavan, Abida Parveen and many other successful musicians.
 On 8 June, it was confirmed that EP will perform at the Coke Studio second session along with Noori, Zeb and Haniya, Amanat Ali, Fakir Juman Shah and Rizwan & Muazzam.
 On 20 June, EP paid tribute to Sajjad Ali by performing the song "Bolo Bolo" at the Coke Studio third season second session, "Will".

-On 24 July, Entity Paradigm performed at the Saint Mary's Academy, it was the first time that the band performed after their reunion, in Rawalpindi, Punjab.
+On 24 July, Entity Paradigm performed at the Saintt Mary's Academy Rawalpindi.
+It was the first time that the band performed after their reunion, in Rawalpindi, Punjab.
 On 2 August, the band went on to perform at BMUN (Beaconhouse Model United Nations) 2010 held in the capital city, Islamabad.
-On 7 August, the band performed at the Carlton Hotel along with Overload and Strings in Karachi.
+On 7 August, the band performed at the Carlton Hotel, Karachi along with Overload and Strings in Karachi.
 On 13 August, Entity Paradigm released "Shor Macha" as the first single from their upcoming second studio album, the music video of the song was a dedication to all Pakistanis.
 The music video of the song was sponsored by djuice and directed by Bilal Lashari.
 On 7 October, the band released the first teaser of their upcoming documentary, Kuch Shor Macha - The Documentary, directed by Syed Atef Amjad Ali.
 Two days later, the band released another teaser of their upcoming documentary.
 On 26 December, in an online poll by Dawn News, the band's video for their single, "Shor Macha", was voted as the second-best music video of 2010.